Spousal Sponsorship

 - Sponsors must also have no outstanding sponsorship undertakings, immigration or court order debts, or undischarged bankruptcies.

-- Individuals who were convicted of certain crimes, like attempting, threatening to commit or committing a violent offence, of any offence against a family member, or of any sexual offence (either inside or outside of Canada) may not be eligible to act as a sponsor.
+- Individuals who were convicted of certain crimes, like attempting, threatening to commit or committing a violent offence, or any offence against a family member, or of any sexual offence (either inside or outside of Canada) may not be eligible to act as a sponsor.

 - Canadian citizens can sponsor while residing outside of Canada, while permanent residents must reside in Canada.